ulb-sachsen-anhalt/digital-derivans/README.md

 ![JDK11 Maven3](https://github.com/ulb-sachsen-anhalt/digital-derivans/workflows/Java%20CI%20with%20Maven/badge.svg)

-Java command line tool to create PDF files from image derivates with configurable scales and qualities.
+Java command line tool to create PDF files from image derivates with configurable scales, qualities and additional assets files like preview images or thumbnails.
-Optional appends image footer or structured OCR formats (ALTO, PAGE) to produce text layers and metadata (METS/MODS) to reflect logical order.
+Appends image footer or structured OCR formats (ALTO, PAGE) to produce text layers and metadata (METS/MODS).

-Uses [mets-model](https://github.com/MyCoRe-Org/mets-model) for METS/MODS-handling, [iText-java](https://github.com/itext/itext-java) to create PDF, [Apache log4j2](https://github.com/apache/logging-log4j2) for logging and a workflow inspired by [OCR-D/Core](https://github.com/OCR-D/core) Workflows.
+Please note: Derivans does no metadata validation or sanitizing.
+If provided METS/MODS, it fails for empty logical sections, i.e. chapters not linked to any image or page because it can't create a consistent outline in this case.
+To ensure XML conformance before/after using Derivans, one needs to use a different tool.

 * [Features](#features)
 * [Local Installation](#installation)